NafisaN6/TIQC-internship-week6-Nawshin/news-bot/README.md

 ## Project Overview

-This project is a Slack bot which automatically posts a daily summary of verified news articles to a Slack channel (in this case, I had it give it to me in my private dms).
+This project is a Slack bot which  will automatically post a daily summary of verified news articles to a Slack channel (in this case, I had it give it to me in my private dms).
 The bot retrieves headlines from trusted news organizations, summarizes them, and finally, posts them to Slack with a source link.

 The goal of this project is to demonstrate automation, API integration, and basic information verification.